Set Up an AI Video Project Workspace

 - Any governance, likeness, consent, or client constraints the team already knows

-In Lotix, the product workflow is organized around project context.
+Once the shell exists, the workspace has to preserve that context across every later prompt and review.
+In Lotix, the product workflow centers work around project context.
 That matters because your shot plans, production assets, generated takes, selected clips, and review states all need to stay tied to the same production.

 Keep this first pass simple.
-A project shell isn’t the final creative bible.
-It’s the container that keeps every later decision from floating away.
+A project shell is not the final creative bible.
+It is the container that keeps every later decision from floating away.

 Step 2: build the production asset library